 But posed doesn't necessarily mean stiff and lifestyle doesn't mean hands off and documentary photos don't have to be creepy.
 Here's a breakdown of posed, lifestyle, and documentary photos.

-It's important to understand that there's a spectrum that comes with each of these terms.
-I would consider the image below to be posed, but more on the fluid and natural looking side of the spectrum.
-The newborn photos that you see of babies with hands underneath the chin and hands neatly placed against the side of her cheek as she sleeps are heavily posed and in my opinion, unnatural looking.
-These types of photographers will place a newborn in a position that she would never otherwise find herself in, where as the photo below is posed while retaining a natural element.
+The newborn photos that you see of babies with hands underneath the chin and hands neatly placed against the side of her cheek as she sleeps are heavily posed.
+These types of photographers will place a newborn in a position that she would never otherwise find herself in.

 Lifestyle photography is a category of photography that aims to capture real life.
 Everyday moments, real situations, normal environments.
 This is the storytelling of real life with an artistic flair.
 Lifestyle photography involves prompting and directing.
 You might hear things like, "How about holding your baby like this?" and "Okay!
 Everyone look at the person who sweats the most!"
 Lifestyle photos aim to tell a story while remaining genuine.